hatur/Spotispy/README.md

 ##### TODO:
 - Implement way to chose the save destination of the stream info file
-- Assign fixed thread or threadpool to improve CPU Load ~~- Implement way to save program properties to restore it the previous session~~
+- Assign fixed thread or threadpool to improve CPU Load
+- ~~Implement way to save program properties to restore it the previous session~~

 ## Spotispy Source License
 The MIT License (MIT)